 For more information, call:

-The athletic program gives full-time students at both colleges an opportunity to participate in competitive intercollegiate sports in the Northwest Athletic Association of Community Colleges (NWAACC).
-Each year, Bigfoot teams rank in the top ten in a variety of NWAACC sports.
-Men's teams compete in cross-country, basketball, track, golf, tennis, soccer and baseball; women's in volleyball, cross-country, basketball, track, golf, tennis, soccer and softball.
+The athletic program gives full-time students at both colleges an opportunity to participate in competitive intercollegiate sports in the Northwest Athletic Conference (NWAC).
+Each year, Bigfoot teams rank in the top ten in a variety of NWAC sports.
+Men's teams compete in cross-country, basketball, track, golf, tennis, soccer and baseball; women's teams compete in volleyball, cross-country, basketball, track, golf, tennis, soccer and softball.

 Intramural sports are a valuable, added component to student life and play an important role in the total student experience at CCS.
 Participation in intramural sports will make for a more rewarding and enjoyable collegiate experience.
 It adds another dimension to student life away from the rigors of the classroom and allows for extracurricular social interaction.
 Intramural activities help promote and improve physical fitness, self-esteem and are a great way of just having fun while attending college.
 CCS offers a variety of intramural sports to students during the fall, winter and spring quarters.
 In addition, open recreation time is provided daily in the swimming pool at SCC and the gymnasiums at SCC and SFCC for students and staff.

-The CCS physical education, athletics and recreation department conducts a Wellness Program geared to meet the needs of CCS students.
-The Wellness Program focuses on educating, motivating and directing students toward positive, fitness-oriented, healthful lifestyles.
+The CCS physical education, athletics and recreation department conducts a Wellness Program geared to meet the needs of CCS students, faculty and staff.
+The Wellness Program focuses on educating, motivating and directing individuals toward positive, fitness-oriented, healthful lifestyles.
 Information is available on nutrition and exercise.
 Fitness and wellness testing is available by appointment for body composition measurement, blood pressure, flexibility and nutrition analysis.
 Program goals are to reduce the risk of disease and injury and enhance the quality of life for students.

-The Wellness Challenge incentive program offered each year is designed to encourage student participation in health, fitness and wellness-related activities and runs from September 1 to August 31.
+The Wellness Challenge incentive program is designed to encourage students, faculty and staff participation in health, fitness and wellness-related activities and runs from fall quarter through spring quarter each academic year.
 Both colleges have information, specific details and forms needed for participation.

 For more information, call: